 GRS AR 771: New World Historical Archaeology: Postcolonial America

-Seminar.
-The archaeological study of America since the Revolution.
-Focus is on the archaeological and artifactual evidence for the development of plantation systems and slavery, induustrial and urban centers, ethnicity, and modern popular culture.
+Seminar in the archaeological study of America since the Revolution.
+Focus is on the archaeological and artifactual evidence for the development of plantation systems and slavery, industrial and urban centers, ethnicity, and modern popular culture.

 GRS AR 782: Zooarchaeology